Power Cables

 Conclusion

-Today power cable manufacturers offer specialty cables depending on the equipment, environment and the distance covered.
+Today, power cable manufacturers offer specialty cables depending on the equipment, environment, and distance covered.
 Hence, it is important to understand the different types of power cables and their functions.